European shares rally as Fed move shows confidence in U.S. economy

 By Atul Prakash

-LONDON, Dec 17 European shares surged on Thursday as investors took the U.S. Federal Reserve's interest rate rise and the prospect of further tightening as a sign of confidence in the world's biggest economy.
+LONDON, Dec 17 European shares surged on Thursday with investors taking the U.S. Federal Reserve's interest rate rise and promises of more as a sign of confidence in the world's biggest economy.

 The Fed made clear late on Wednesday that the 25-basis point rate hike was a tentative beginning to a "gradual" tightening cycle.

-"With the confirmation of the Fed rate rise due to a strong U.S. economy, investors took cheer as the decision formalises opinion that the U.S. economy is broadly expanding," said Lorne Baring, managing director of B Capital Wealth Management.
+"With the confirmation of the Fed rate rise due to a strong U.S. economy, investors took cheer as the decision formalises opinion that the U.S. economy is broadly expanding," Lorne Baring, managing director of B Capital Wealth Management, said.

 "With the Fed out of the way and only a couple of trading sessions left before Christmas, we could now see a traditional end-year rally," Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels, said.